TribeCTF/TribeCTF-site/content/registration.md

 +++
 title = "Registration"
-description = "ℹ️ This is from 2024.
-Stick around for new updates."
+description = ""
 +++

 ### $ Eligibility

-- Open to all William & Mary students
+- Open to all students (K-12, Undergraduate, and Graduate levels)
-- Open to external participants, must be a student with a valid (`.edu`) email address
+- Must have a valid student ID and email address with `.edu` domain
-- Open to undergraduate, graduate as well K-12 students
 - Open to participants from any background (non-CS too!)
-- No association with ManTech International (currently or in the past)
+- Can participate individually or form teams of up to 4 students

 ### $ Fees